If you enjoy the information provided on this site, please consider making a donation of any amount to help continue its production. Donate Now

 Three of Many Magi Who Met With Jesus' Parents in a Home and Brought Celebratory Gifts

 The Magi then made the four mile trip directly south of Jerusalem to the small village of Bethlehem (Matthew 2:9-10).
 Because it took probably three months of preparation and another three months of travel to arrive in Bethlehem, they found Joseph and Mary were now living in a house and Jesus was no longer a newborn but a six month old “toddler” (Matthew 2:11).
 Today we think of a toddler as a one year old child or older that has learned to walk.
-But in the first century, the term toddler was used to describe a child that was no longer an infant but could turn itself over on its own, or was crawling, or even walking.
+But in the first century, the term toddler was used to describe a child that was no longer an infant but could turn itself over on its own, sit up and perhaps crawl.
 Joseph no doubt found a room to rent the day after the birth of Jesus.
 Joseph arrived in Bethlehem with the funds necessary to pay for a room, pay his taxes, purchase food and make a donation to the Temple.
-But, the Inn had no vacancies and Mary was in labor.
-So, the adjacent stable was a quick solution to get her out of the crowded public street and to a secluded space in which she could give birth.
+But, the Inn had no vacancies and Mary was in active labor.
+So, the adjacent stable was a quick solution to get her out of the crowded public streets and into a secluded space where she could give birth.
 Joseph was also apparently able to find work in the greater Jerusalem area because the Greek word used in Scripture to describe his trade meant he was considered a skilled artisan.
 He also assuredly had family contacts in the area as he was from the tribe of Judah, and Bethlehem was the tribal seat of the Judean territory.
+Thus, this was the location that he was required to go and report his estate holdings and pay a Roman tribute tax.

 Joseph would have also planned to stay in Bethlehem for at least six weeks after Mary gave birth and here is why.
 First, he would want to give Mary the time to fully recover from her first birth experience as it was an arduous seventy mile trip back home to Nazareth.
 Second, according to Jewish law, Mary would need to wait eight days until Jesus could be circumcised in the Temple.
 Third, Jewish law stated that a woman who gives birth was ritually unclean due to an issue of blood.
 Therefore, she could not associate with other Jews for a prescribed period of time.
 For the birth of a male child, the wait was forty days and for a female child it was eighty days.
 However, the mother was allowed to attend the circumcision ceremony held on the eighth day after the birth, but she could only view the ceremony from a prescribed place located out of sight and with limited contact with parishioners.
 Scripture tells us that the couple took Jesus to the Temple on the eighth day to have him circumcised (Luke 2:21).